sameerd/alphafold3/hpc/README.md

 ### Run this on multiple sequences

 Given a multifasta file, where each is a sequence to be predicted, the script [set_up_directory.py](./set_up_directory.py) can be used to automatically create the folder structure for the data_pipeline.sub to run.
+The python scripts takes in 2 arguments: the fasta file, and a batch_size.
+The batch sized number is used to determine how many `.json` files are created under each `jobN` directory.

-1. Download a copy of set_up_directory.py and make it executable:
+1. Download a copy of `set_up_directory.py` and make it executable:

 ```
 wget [...]